Maliya11/Digital-ruler/README.md

 ### Code
-- Developed using Arduino IDE.
+- Developed using Arduino IDE, code is in the "Arduino code" directory.
 - Focus on menu display and function calls based on user input.
 - Separate function implementations for laser sensor, encoder wheel, angle measurement, and battery level indication.